-Product / Packaging disposal

-- Recycle wherever possible or consult manufacturer for recycling options. - Consult State Land Waste Management Authority for disposal. - ▶ Bury residue in an authorised landfill. - ▶ Recycle containers if possible, or dispose of in an authorised landfill.
+Product / Packaging disposal Recycle wherever possible or consult manufacturer for recycling options.
+Consult State Land Waste Authority for disposal.
+Bury or incinerate residue at an approved site.
+Recycle containers if possible, or dispose of in an authorised landfill.

 Ensure that the hazardous substance is disposed in accordance with the Hazardous Substances (Disposal) Notice 2017